Ericsson/ecchronos/docs/METRICS.md

 Metrics can be excluded from being reported, this is controlled by `statistics.reporting.jmx.excludedMetrics` `statistics.reporting.file.excludedMetrics` `statistics.reporting.http.excludedMetrics` in `ecc.yml` file.
 The `excludedMetrics` takes an array of quoted regexes, for example, `".*"` will exclude all metrics.

+Metrics reported through different channels will have different names, for example a metric named `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks` will have the following name based on reporting channel:

+* jmx - `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks`
+* file - `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks`
+* http - `test2_table1_96b525b0_5459_11ed_8873_0198b38b98fa_FailedRepairTasks`

+## Metric prefix

+It's possible to define a global prefix for all metric names.
+This is done by specifying a string in `statistics.prefix` in `ecc.yml`.
+The prefix cannot start or end with a dot or any other path separator.

+For example if the prefix is `ecChronos` and the metric name is `RepairSuccessTime`, the metric name will be `ecChronos.RepairSuccessTime` for jmx and file reporters, for http reporter the metric name will be `ecChronos_RepairSuccessTime`.

+By specifying an empty string or no value at all, the metric names will not be prefixed.

 ## Driver metrics